 1 t salt and pepper

-1. Stew tomatoes in large pot
+Directions 1.
+Stew tomatoes in large pot

 2. Once soft, spoon tomatoes into food processor and add zucchini, bell pepper, garlic, seasonings, and oils.